haolun-wu/haolun-hugo-academic/content/en/publication/2023_arxiv_survey_CTR/index.md

----
-title: "Feature Representation Learning for Click-through Rate Prediction: A Review and New Perspectives"
+]---
+title: "Result Diversification in Search and Recommendation: A Survey"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Fuyuan Lyu
-  - Xing Tang
-  - Dugang Liu
   - admin
+  - Yansen Zhang
   - Chen Ma
+  - Fuyuan Lyu
-  - Xiuqiang He
+  - Bowei He
+  - Bhaskar Mitra
   - Xue Liu